A guide to what they are, ways to write them and platforms to use.

 Tips for writing good ones

-Giles Turnbull I’ve summarised them here.
+Giles Turnbull wrote some great tips.
+I’ve summarised them here.
 They are his words and mine, but mainly his.

 Using a new online platform can put people off writing weeknotes.
 But it’s super easy, even if you’ve never written on the web before.
 And it’s free.
 Here are three good options: